smkent/monoscad/modular-hose/README.md

 [![CC-BY-SA-4.0 license][license-badge]][license]

 A flexible and segmented modular hose to use as an air duct or with a vacuum.
-Make and customize your own attachments!
+Customize your own segments and attachments!

 ![Model renders](images/readme/demo.png)
 ![Segment model renders](images/readme/part-segment-options.gif)